 The Chinese New Year festive period can play havoc with anyone’s diet plans, particularly with so many festive foodie catch-ups.
-These six easy steps will make sure you have a healthy Year of the Monkey — whatever the festival.
+These six easy steps will make sure you have a healthy lunar new year — whatever the festival.

 1. Begin the Year Right with Healthy Yu Sheng